 I had my first encounter with Millab last year when I tested their portable battery grinder, and while that model was impressive, this new hand grinder feels like they’ve elevated that luxury aesthetic even further.
 When I held the M01 for the first time, I was genuinely struck by its presence: a beautiful, well-crafted piece that immediately stood out from the crowd.

-I’ve been using the M01 daily for just over several weeks now, since picking it up at the World of Coffee that took place in Jakarta in the middle of May.
+I’ve been using the M01 more than half a year now, since picking it up at the World of Coffee that took place in Jakarta in May.

 During this time, I’ve conducted extensive side-by-side comparisons against the 1Zpresso ZP6 and the 1Zpresso K-Ultra, giving me solid ground to evaluate how it stacks up against two of the most popular manual grinders currently on the market.